-Midterm exam 90 pts
+Midterm exam 100 pts

-Final exam 140 pts
+Final exam 150 pts

-Three quizzes 60 pts

-First soil landscape project 50 pts
+Take-home soil taxonomy assignment 50 pts

-Second soil landscape project 100 pts
+Soil landscape project 150 pts

-Attitude, class and field trip participation, effort, brownie points, etc. 60 pts
+Attitude, class and field trip participation, effort, brownie points, etc. 50 pts

 TOTAL 500 points

 Exams: There will be a midterm and final exam in GEO 408.
-The midterm will stress essential concepts covered in the field, with a notable component of material from lecture.
-The final exam is more lecture-text based in its approach.
-On the final exam only, students will have access to information they choose to write (not type) on one side of a 4x6 inch notecard.
+The midterm will stress essential concepts covered in the field, with a notable component of material from lecture as well.
+The final exam is more lecture/text based in its approach.
+On the exams, student will have access to their class notebook, but not the text or the internet.
 The final exam is cumulative.
 Both exams will be of essay/short answer format, with some objective questions or definitions.
-Exams will include material from the readings, and are mostly short answer and essay format.
+Exams will include material from the readings.